rvsrvs/jasdev.github.io/_posts/2015-10-07-tracking-as-a-catalyst-for-change.md

 - Food

     I am consistent with exercise.
-However, my diet consists of an unclear strategy of picking "healthy" foods, without actually tracking macronutrients.
+However, my diet consists of an unclear strategy of picking “healthy” foods, without actually tracking macronutrients.
 To solidify this approach, I began tracking meals with [MyFitnessPal](https://www.myfitnesspal.com).
 Once my diet became balanced, I transitioned to using [Lark](http://www.web.lark.com).
 Lark is more personal, as it uses a virtual coach to cheer you on in making healthier choices.

 - Money